PlummersSoftwareLLC/NightDriverStrip/README.md

 curl -d "effectsConfig=1&board=1" -X POST http://<device_IP>/reset
 ```

-It's not possible that the ability to perform this reset is added in a future update to the web UI.
+It's possible that the ability to perform this reset is added in a future update to the web UI.

 Furthermore, it's also possible to "ignore" the persisted effect list altogether and always load the standard effects list at startup.
 Documentation on how to do this is available towards the top of the aforementioned `LoadEffectFactories()` function.